roth-a/FaceTag/README.md

 # FaceTag

 Organizes pictures according to peoples faces in the pictures.
 It also writes the peoples names in the usercomment EXIF tag.
 It uses the amazing [face_recognition](https://github.com/ageitgey/face_recognition) based on dlib.
+This brings super easy face recognition to you without uploading any to facebook, google, etc. No internet connection required!
+Everything stays on your computer.

 ## Usage